Track mileage automatically

 In this article, we look at mileage logging from both the perspective of an employee and the self-employed.

-The IRS defines adequate records for your mileage log
+How the IRS defines adequate records for your mileage log

 Regardless of the circumstances of your employment, you will likely be asked to record the following:

-- the mileage for each business use
+- The mileage for each business use

-- the total mileage for the year
+- The total mileage for the year

-- the time (date will do), place (your destination), and business purpose of each trip
+- The time (date will do), place (your destination), and business purpose of each trip

-- odometer readings at the start and end of the year
+- Odometer readings at the start and end of the year

 You can learn more about the IRS mileage log requirements (scroll to table 5.2 for an example) when it comes to logging business mileage.

-If you're self-employed or a business owner, you need to adhere to the IRS's definition of adequate records.
 Keep in mind that the rules cover all transportation-related expenses.

 Mileage tracking made easy